Authentic Lessons for 21st Century Learning

 Now that students have had plenty of practice describing different taste groups, display Slide 7 and reflect on the question "What is the relationship between taste and character?"
 Ask students, "Can you describe people in the same way that you describe taste?"

 After sharing answers, display Slide 8.
-This slide shows both the taste groups and a list of characters from The Great Gatsby.
+This slide shows both the taste groups and a list of characters from “The Great Gatsby.”
 Ask students which "taste" goes with each of the characters.
 Which of the characters can be described by a blend of tastes?
 To get deeper into this activity, randomly assign each group a character.
 They may only choose from the list of the four tastes displayed to describe their character.
 Give students 5 minutes to do the following, using Slide 9:

-If there was a dish/recipe named after this connection between taste and your character, what would it be called?
+4. If there was a dish/recipe named after this connection between taste and your character, what would it be called?

-After enough time has elapsed for students to work in their groups, ask for volunteers to share their taste/character connections; in particular, when students share the name of their dish or recipe, as them to describe what it might taste like and how it might appear.
-Now that students have gotten into the mode of connecting characters to the sense of taste, and thinking about recipes, engage them in a Think-Pair-Share strategy in which they will analyze recipes further.
+After enough time has elapsed for students to work in their groups, ask for volunteers to share their taste/character connections; in particular, when students share the name of their dish or recipe, ask them to describe what it might taste like and how it might appear.
+Now that students have gotten into the mode of connecting characters to the sense of taste and thinking about recipes, engage them in a Think-Pair-Share strategy in which they will analyze recipes further.
 Slides 12-14 hold the instructions for this strategy.

-First, display the "THINK" slide (12) and give students a minute to jot down their answers in a Quickwrite in their comp books to the question, "What are standard characteristics of all recipes?
+First, display the "THINK" slide 12 and give students a minute to jot down their answers in a Quickwrite in their comp books to the question, "What are standard characteristics of all recipes?
 Include what is typically on a recipe card, units of measurement, and typical directions."

-Next, have students follow the directions on Slide 13 and pair up with a partner sitting closest to them; students should then have a minute to read their Quickwrite and share their answers with their partner, finding similarities and differences in their responses.
-Finally, using Slide 14, have a whole class discussion about what components are typically found in a recipe.
+Next, have students follow the directions on slide 13 and pair up with a partner sitting closest to them; students should then have a minute to read their Quickwrite and share their answers with their partner, finding similarities and differences in their responses.
+Finally, using slide 14, have a whole class discussion about what components are typically found in a recipe.

-On Slide 15, there are links to:
+On slide 15, there are links to:

-Sample recipes (this is a simple Google search- click on a variety of images to look for similarities)
+1. Sample recipes (this is a simple Google search- click on a variety of images to look for similarities)

-Units of measurement in cooking (there is a printable chart at this link that may be helpful to print out for students)
+2. Units of measurement in cooking (there is a printable chart at this link that may be helpful to print out for students)

-Examples of cooking directions (scroll down to "The Preparation Method")
+3. Examples of cooking directions (scroll down to "The Preparation Method")

 Click on each of these links and explore these as a class, pointing out significant elements in each link that are typically featured in recipes.
-If possible, give students time to browse recipes on their own for a bit, using available technology.
+If possible, give students time to browse recipes on their own for a bit using available technology.
 The links above are merely suggestions, so students might want to explore other examples on the web as well.

 After students have had enough time to get an idea of what a recipe looks like and how to compose one, bring the idea of a recipe back to the Harry Potter example.
 Slides 16 and 17 provide an example of how to incorporate a character and the text into a recipe.
 After viewing this example, ask students to think back to the exercise they did with their Gatsby character in connecting him/her to taste and a recipe.
 How might that recipe look on a recipe card?